VISUAL MERCHANDISING & BRANDING

 A campaign to promote product and storytelling in a narrative voice, encompassing the senses to combine the physical and digital shopping experience whilst referring imagery on the debate of nude vs naked

-The final window concept draws inspiration from forbidden fruit to reference The Garden of Eden and a nod to the playful side of female sexuality (an inspiration for the collection).
-Referencing indulgence and extravagance through overly romanticised florals contrasted with the forbidden and poisonous imagery subverts tradition.
+The final window concept draws inspiration from forbidden fruit and The Garden of Eden, with a nod to the playful side of female sexuality — an inspiration for the collection.
+Indulgence and extravagance are conveyed through overly romanticised florals, contrasted with forbidden and poisonous imagery to subvert tradition.